afondiel/Edge-AI-Benchmarking/README.md

 The same principles apply to other engines like [LiteRT](https://ai.google.dev/edge/litert) or [TensorRT](https://github.com/NVIDIA/TensorRT).

-For further reading, please refer to the End-to-end Edge AI deployment stack resource [^7]
+For further reading, please refer to the End-to-end Edge AI deployment stack resource[^4].

 ## Step 4: Profile and Identify Bottlenecks